iamnitishsah/NorthStar-Frontend/README.md

 - **Goal creation** with thrust areas, UoM types, weightage, and targets
 - **Manager approval workflow** with inline editing, approval, and return-for-rework
 - **Quarterly check-ins** with structured achievement logging and system-computed progress scores
-- **Shared Goals** — departmental KPIs pushed by Admin/Manager to multiple employees, with achievement sync
+- **Shared Goals** — departmental KPIs pushed by Admin/Manager to multiple employees, with automatic achievement sync
-- **Audit trail** for all post-lock changes
+- **Audit trail** for all significant actions and post-lock changes
-- **Organization hierarchy** view for structural clarity
+- **Organization hierarchy** view built dynamically from `manager_id` relationships

 ---